Attributes

 See also

-Read <MISSING PAGE> header-only section for an example using no_copy_source attribute.
+Read header-only packages section for an example using no_copy_source attribute.

 Layout